dasisdormax/csgo-multiserver/README.md

 * _unbuffer_, to make update output and logging smoother (try `sudo apt-get install expect`)

-Of course, you need a Steam account with CS:GO owned to create a CS:GO dedicated server.
-If you wish anybody to be able to connect to your server, get your Gameserver auth tokens (CS:GO = 730) [here](http://steamcommunity.com/dev/managegameservers)
+Of course, you require a Steam account with the game owned to create a CS:GO dedicated server.
+If you wish anybody to be able to connect to your server, get your Gameserver auth tokens [here](http://steamcommunity.com/dev/managegameservers) (for CS:GO, use appid 730).